Lansdowne, Pennsylvania

 Lansdowne is a borough in Delaware County, Pennsylvania, United States, located 6 mi southwest of Center City Philadelphia.
 It was named for the Marquess of Lansdowne.
-As of the 2010 census, the borough had a population of 10,620.
+As of the 2020 census, Lansdowne had a population of 11,107.

 Lansdowne grew quickly in the early part of the twentieth century, when a railroad stop was established near the intersection of Lansdowne Avenue and Baltimore Pike.
 The borough is primarily residential, with a commercial center near the original railroad stop.
 The borough also contained some light industrial buildings, which have been in decline in recent decades.

 The borough is sometimes erroneously spelled "Landsdowne" or confused with Lansdale, in nearby Montgomery County.

 Geography

 Lansdowne is located in eastern Delaware County at (39.941345, -75.275343).
 It is bordered to the southeast by Yeadon, to the southwest by Clifton Heights, and to the north, east, west, and south by Upper Darby Township.
 Drexel Hill, a part of Upper Darby Township, borders Lansdowne to the northwest, and the borough of East Lansdowne is just 0.1 mi east of the Lansdowne border.

 According to the United States Census Bureau, the borough has a total area of 3.1 km2, all land.
 Darby Creek, a tributary of the Delaware River, forms the southwestern and southern borders of the borough.